wilsonmar/wilsonmar.github.io/_posts/2018-08-08-salesforce-dx.md

 All sandboxes contain metadata (application and configuration information) which define reports, dashboards, price books, products, apps, and customizations in Setup.
 The data limit use of space for both metadata and customer data, consisting of standard and custom object records, documents, and attachments.

-Sandboxes are created based on specifications defined in a <strong>Sandbox template</strong>.
+Partial Copy and Full Sandboxes are created based on specifications defined in a <a target="_blank" href="https://help.salesforce.com/articleView?id=data_sandbox_templates.htm&type=5">Sandbox template</a>.
+It appears when searched in Setup only if you have permissions to view/edit them.
+An email is sent when a Sandbox finishes being populated.

 \* Up to 10,000 records per object can be stored.